Updated August 17, 2018

 Keeping kids healthy requires helping them stay active, which can be difficult with jam packed schedules and the decline in physical education and recess time in schools.
-Only one in four children get the Center for Disease Control’s recommended 60 minutes of moderate to vigorous physical activity per day, with the number of younger kids only slightly higher.
+Only one in three children are physically active every day, and less than 5% of adults participate in 30 minutes of physical activity each day.
+The Center for Disease Control recommends that children get at least 60 minutes of moderate to vigorous physical activity per day, and limit screen time.

 While kids may not be getting as much physical activity and play time as they should at school, the good news is that there are many ways to incorporate fun, active play activities into your children's and family's daily routine.
 As busy parents, we sometimes take for granted the importance of free, unstructured play for early childhood development.
 Free or unstructured play is any activity that kids do on their own without instructions or directions set by an adult.
 Free play includes running around, playing tag, jumping rope, climbing, and even dancing.
 Free play is critical to raising children who are healthy, resilient and ready for life.
 It is especially important for children who do not participate in team sports.

 Research shows that unstructured play is critical for kids to learn problem-solving, collaboration, conflict resolution and creativity, all 21st century skills needed to succeed in school and as adults.
 To learn what makes your kids most happy when they play, try our Play Quiz based on Dr. Stuart Brown's book Play: How it Shapes the Brain, Opens the Imagination, and Invigorates the Soul.
 When kids are given opportunities to play and be physically active, they learn better, are more confident and are healthier.

 If you are looking to engage kids in different activities beyond competitive team sports, try these ten activities – some structured and unstructured – guaranteed to unleash that inner-competitive spirit.
 Enjoy the beautiful Fall weather and try some of these outdoor and indoor activities around Boston and beyond.